If you’re a Windows PC user, you might come across this weird error when opening a program:

 This error happens when the program requires VCRUNTIME140.dll to run, but the file is either corrupted or missing.
 While the error might sound strange, it only requires a simple fix that we will cover in this article.

-DLL files, also known as Dynamic Link Libraries, are external library files that contain resources which help other Windows programs to execute properly.
+DLL files, also known as Dynamic Link Libraries, are external library files that contain resources that help other Windows programs to execute properly.
 They are a vital part of Microsoft Visual C++ Redistributable pack for Visual Studios on your computer, and often required for programs developed with Visual C++.

 In short, some programs load these files to properly function, and if VCRUNTIME140.dll file is corrupted or missing, the system displays an error prompting you to fix the issue.